xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Description</b></td>
 			<td>
-				Buttons, designed according to its function, allowing to navigate to either the previous or next step of a dimension.
+				Buttons for navigating to the previous or next coordinate value along a dimension.
 			</td>
 		</tr>
 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				Click the buttons to move to the previous/next step in the dimension of in the dataset and display the corresponding data on the map.
+				Click the buttons to move to the previous or next coordinate value along the dimension and display the corresponding data on the map.
 			</td>
 		</tr>
 		<tr>
 			<td><b>Aim</b></td>
 			<td>
-				Quick navigation option to access the previous and next steps in the dimension of the dataset.
+				Quickly access the previous and next coordinate values along the dimension.
 			</td>
 		</tr>
 		<tr>